Tiagura/k8s-gitops/docs/storage/longhorn-recovery.md

 ## Prerequisites

 - **Configured default backup target**: This target defines where all recurring backup jobs will be stored.
 Longhorn supports multiple types of backup destinations, including: NFS, SMB/CIFS, Azure Blob Storage and S3 Object Storage.
   > Saving to **S3-compatible** object storage is preferable.
-There are various solutions: self-hosted like Garage or MinIO, as well as cloud providers such as AWS S3, Azure Blob Storage, and others.
+There are various solutions: self-hosted like Garage or MinIO, as well as cloud providers such as AWS S3 and others.

 - **Volume Grouping**: To include a volume in Longhorn’s recurring snapshot or backup jobs, you can either
-  - Option 1 - Annotate the PVC (recommended)
+  - Option 1 - Label the PVC (recommended)
     ```yaml
-    annotations:
+    labels:
-      longhorn.io/recurring-job-source: enabled
+      recurring-job.longhorn.io/source: enabled
-      longhorn.io/recurring-job-group: [standard | important | critical]
+      recurring-job-group.longhorn.io/<standard | important | critical>: enabled
     ```
-  - Option 2 - Label the Longhorn Volume directly:
+  - Option 2 - Label the Longhorn Volume directly.
+Apply the same labels as option 1.

+  > **Note**: By default all volumes belong to the default group - which, by design, is not configured.
+  To include a default snapshot and/or backup behaviour, you can either: 1. add the "default" group to the existing standard jobs (`groups: ["standard"]` → `groups: ["standard", "default"]`) 2.
+Create a dedicated recurring job specifically for the default group.

+  > **Note**: By default all volumes belong to the default group.
+If the default group is configured and another group is assigned to a PV/PVC (for example, `recurring-job-group.longhorn.io/standard: enabled`), the recurring job groups will stack, causing snapshot and backup duplication.
+To prevent this behavior, explicitly disable the default group by adding the following label to the PV/PVC:
     ```yaml
     labels:
-      data-tier: [standard | important | critical]
+      recurring-job-group.longhorn.io/default: disabled
     ```

-  > **Note**: By default all volumes belong to the default group — which, by design, is not configured.
-  To include a default snapshot and/or backup behaviour, you can either: 1. add the "default" group to your existing standard jobs (groups: ["standard"] → groups: ["standard", "default"]) 2.
-Create a dedicated recurring job specifically for the default group.

 ## Snapshot Management